modernaweb/black-widgets/README.md

 ### Create your own styles

-✔️ 17 Widgets
+✔️ 21 Widgets
 ⚡ An Awesome Typography
-⚡ Great Animate
+⚡ Great Animate with AnimeJS and GSAP
-⚡ CSS Transform (2D & 3D CSS Styles)
+⚡ CSS Transform(2D & 3D CSS Styles)
+⚡ Scroll Trigger(with CDN)

 ### Dsgn